widgetbook/widgetbook/packages/widgetbook/README.md

 MacOS | ✅ |
 Windows | ✅ |
 Web | ✅ | No hot reload, but hot restart (see [Issue 4](https://github.com/widgetbook/widgetbook/issues/4))
-iOS and Mobile | ➖ | Will run, but is not optimized.
+Mobile | ➖ | Will run, but is not optimized.
 If you see a usecase for `Widgetbook` on mobile let us know.

 See the [Desktop support for Flutter](https://flutter.dev/desktop) page for setup instructions.